 if your contributions exceed the lifetime limit of $50,000, a 1% penalty tax is levied every month on the excess contributions until it is withdrawn.

-A 4-year undergraduate program can easily cost six-figures when you consider tuition, residence and inflation.
+A 4-year undergraduate program can easily cost six figures when considering tuition, residence, and inflation.

 Contributing to an RESP early and often maximizes the government grants you collect and tax-free growth over the years.